biosustain/GRASP/README.md

  - do metabolic control analysis on the ensemble;
  - simulate the ensemble.

-To do these, you can find example scripts in the `examples` folder.
+To do these, you can find example scripts in the `examples` folder and tutorials in the `tutorials` folder.

 Once you have the results, you can use the jupyter notebooks in the `visualization` folder to visualize the results.